LouisMazel/maz-ui/apps/docs/docs/guide/nuxt.md

 ### Theme System Issues

-If you encounter the error `"useTheme must be used within a MazThemeProvider or after MazUiPlugin installation"`, ensure that:
+If you encounter the error `"useTheme must be used within MazUi plugin or MazUiTheme plugin installation"`, ensure that:

 1. **Enable useTheme composable** in your configuration: